 What is the current status?

 Site access bridges and roads were completed in 2018 for trucks and equipment to access the sediment dewatering site.
 The road provides safe access to E. Huntsville Rd.
 (Highway 16).
 Berms were also constructed around the dewatering areas per design.
 The next phase of this project involves an engineering study of dredging operations and alternatives by Olsson.
 This engineering agreement contract was approved by the City Council on October 1, 2019.

 Detailed lake depth surveys and soil sampling were conducted in early 2020.
 Results from these tests are pending and will inform recommendations from Olsson.
-A final report is expected in Fall 2020.
+A final report is expected in early 2021.

 When is completion expected?

-The engineering study and recommendations will be completed by late 2020 and will help guide the "next steps" of dredging or other physical improvements to the lake.
+The engineering study and recommendations will be completed by early 2021 and will help guide the "next steps" of dredging or other physical improvements to the lake.
 Until a detailed plan is established, completion dates will not be available.